2015–2016 Spanish government formation: Rajoy's withdrawal

-After Rajoy's withdrawal, a new round of talks was announced with Sánchez as the most likely nominee.
+After Rajoy's withdrawal, a new round of consultations was announced with Sánchez as the most likely nominee.
 The PSOE—which had intended for Rajoy to go through a failed investiture in Congress—suddenly found itself obliged to either accept or reject Iglesias's offer, which some PSOE high-ranking members regarded as being aimed at "humiliating" and destabilizing them.
 Pablo Iglesias celebrated that his proposal had caused Rajoy to step back and urged Sánchez to "rise to the challenge" by accepting it.
 On the other hand, the PSOE attacked Rajoy and dubbed his decision as "irresponsible" while regarding Podemos's offer as "blackmail".
 Subsequently, Sánchez also declined to go to an investiture vote until Rajoy made his try or, alternatively, stepped back definitively, though he would later add that he would accept the King's nomination should the PP reject it again.
 On 2 February, Felipe VI formally tasked him with forming a government, which he accepted.

 Sánchez announced that he would try to muster parliamentary support for a successful investiture vote and gave himself a negotiation period of "three weeks to one month".
-The investiture debate was set to start on 1 March, with the first ballot being scheduled for 2 March, with the date of a hypothetical new election being automatically set for 26 June.
+The investiture debate was set to start on 1 March, with the first ballot being scheduled for 2 March and the date of a hypothetical new election being automatically set for 26 June.
 Rajoy warned against a possible PSOE–Podemos alliance and expressed his wish for Sánchez to fail in his attempt so that he could explore a three-way "moderate" alliance with PSOE and C's to be led by himself.
 It was reported that the PP favoured going into an early election as the party confirmed that it would vote against any candidate other than Rajoy.